AthenZ/athenz/docs/zts_token_exchange_requirements.md

   format: `{domainName}:role.{roleName} {domainName}:role.{roleName} ...`
 - The token request must have a valid `audience` parameter specified
-- The requesting principal (service or user) must be authorized to perform the JAG token exchange for each role in the requested scope.
+- The requesting principal (service or user) must be authorized to perform the JAG token exchange for the evaluated subset of requested roles that the subject identity can access, with ZTS issuing a token containing only those roles and denying the request entirely if no roles are accessible.

 1. Subject Token Validation